9dots/tech-and-tape/precoder/level-1/lesson-plans/lesson-19/lesson.md

 - [ ] **Show** the arrow graphic that summarizes how the code was read.

 - [ ] **Define** the word loop.
->> “A loop is a sequence of actions that repeated.”
+>> “A loop is a sequence of actions that is repeated.”

 - [ ] **Show** the GIFs in the slides and explain that they are examples of loops.